-Lately, Account Based Marketing (ABM) is a word that has been doing the rounds in the B2B community with greater frequency.
-ABM also known as key account targeting, is a strategic approach to B2B marketing that targets specific high-value accounts.
+Lately, Account-based marketing is a word that has been doing the rounds in B2B community with higher frequency.
+It is also known as key account targeting.
+To be exact, it is a strategic approach to B2B marketing that targets specific high-value accounts.

 ABM had higher ROI than other marketing activities, according to 97 percent of marketers in a survey.
 (Alterra Group)

-In this case, customizing content & messages to target, nurture & convert these prospects definitely makes sense & will guarantee a good amount of revenue.
-So if you aim to target specific high-value prospect accounts and win deals that are sure revenue generators then ABM is the marketing strategy that you should be focusing on!
+In this case, customizing content and messages to target, nurture and convert these prospects makes sense and will guarantee a good amount of revenue.
+So, if you aim to target specific high-value prospect accounts and win deals, then, ABM is the go-to marketing strategy that you should be focusing on!

 Now that you are sure ABM is right for you.
 I am positive you would want to know how to execute it effectively.
 There are 5 basic steps to an effective ABM strategy:

 A small increase in customer retention can cause a significant rise in profitability.
-To design a successful ABM strategy it is important to have a process in place that goes well beyond the conversion stage.
+To design a successful ABM strategy, it is important to have a process in place that goes well beyond the conversion stage.

-Companies are 67% better at closing deals when sales and marketing are in sync (Marketo)
+Companies are 67% better at closing deals when sales and marketing are in sync.
+(Marketo)

 Use the accumulated customer data to increase outreach.
 Locate key account influencers for better prospecting of target accounts.